ZhaoXM-Lab/metaMIC/README.md

 ```

-For more details about the usage of metaMIC, [read the docs](http:)
+Please read the docs for more details about the usage of metaMIC.

 ## Example